ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Broods and Flight Period

 The Question Mark has a long flight period, extending from late March to mid-November according to MBC records (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
+It over-winters as an adult.

-The earliest dates in MBC 1993-2012 records include three years when the species arrived or began flying in March: 3/18/2012 Athol, D. Small; 3/20/2010 Newburyport, B. Zaremba and 3/20/2010 Sheffield, M. Lynch and S. Carroll (two reports from opposite ends of the state); and 3/27/1998 E. Longmeadow, K. Parker.
-The three other earliest years were 4/5/2001 Middleborough, K. Holmes; 4/6/1999 Edgartown State Forest and W. Tisbury, M. Pelikan, and 4/10/2000 Falmouth, A. Robb.
-The MAS Atlas quotes an early date of 7 April 1987.
-Many of the MBC early reports come from coastal locations, such as Martha’s Vineyard, Cape Cod, or Newbury.
+Earliest flight dates: In the 21 years of BOM-MBC records 1993-2013, the six earliest "first sightings" are 3/18/2012 Athol, D. Small; 3/20/2010 Newburyport, B. Zaremba and 3/20/2010 Sheffield, M. Lynch and S. Carroll (two reports from opposite ends of the state); 3/27/1998 E. Longmeadow, K. Parker; 4/5/2001 Middleboro, K. Holmes; 4/6/1999 Edgartown State Forest and W. Tisbury, M. Pelikan; and 4/8/2013 Holliston, R. Hildreth.
+The exceptionally warm springs of 2012 and 2010 are reflected in these records.
+The MAS Atlas had quoted an early date of 4/7/1987.
+Only two of these early reports are from coastal locations (W. Tisbury, Newburyport), so these could represent either local emergences or arriving migrants.

-The latest dates of MBC 1993-2012 sightings are 11/11/2006, Dartmouth Allen’s Pond WS, E. Nielsen and 11/11/2006 Oak Bluffs, M. Pelikan; 11/9/2008 Westport Gooseberry Neck, E. Nielsen; and 11/4/2012 Templeton W. Howes and 11/4/2012 Salisbury G. Kessler.
-In the 20 years 1993-2012, there are the only four years with a last sighting in November, although the MAS Atlas quotes an additional late date of 13 November 1994, so there may be five such years.
-In all but one of the other years 1993-2012, the last MBC sightings have been in October.
+Latest flight dates: In the same 21 years 1993-2013, the three latest "last sighting" dates are 11/11/2006, Dartmouth Allen’s Pond WS, E. Nielsen and 11/11/2006 Oak Bluffs, M. Pelikan; 11/9/2008 Westport Gooseberry Neck, E. Nielsen; and 11/4/2012 Templeton W. Howes and 11/4/2012 Salisbury G. Kessler.
+In the 21 years 1993-2013, there are the only four years with a last sighting in November, although the MAS Atlas quotes an additional late date of 13 November 1994 (no loc.), so there may be five such years.
+In all but two of the other years 1993-2013, the last MBC sightings have been in October.

 In some but not all years, fairly large numbers of migrating Question Marks have been reported in the fall from Westport and other coastal migration traps: for example, 198 reported at Westport Gooseberry Neck 9/12/1998 B. Cassie; 25 on Gosnold Penikese Is.
 9/12/1998 J. Sones; 7 at Westport on 9/25/1999 R. Hildreth, and 20 at Westport 10/20/2000 R. Hildreth.
 In all other years, although the Westport Gooseberry Neck location has been visited in September and October, no more than 1 or 2 migrating Question Marks have been reported.